SD123456789/IP-search_within_ACpolicy/README.md

     username,
     password,
     IP address of FMC,
-    IP address you are looking for
+    IP address you are looking for,
+    whether to compact the output,
+    whether to expand the output

 Output(s):
     Name of the Access Control Policy and the specific Access Control Policy Rule that contains the IP address (if it exists).